 The Binnenhof is one of the most famous places within The Hague.
 And for a reason: it is the political heart of the Netherlands and it is a gorgeous complex of ancient and modern architecture.
-In summer.
-I usually end up on one of the benches at the Binnenhof.
-I find it the most perfect spot to relax and have an ice cream after hours of shopping in The Hague city center.
+When the weather is nice I usually end up on one of the benches at the Binnenhof, as I find it the most perfect spot to relax after hours of shopping in The Hague city center.

-Across the street, at the Hofweg, you find Prodemos, an organisation that offers, among others thing, guided Binnenhof tours.
+Across the street, at the Hofweg, you find Prodemos, an organisation that offers, among other things, guided Binnenhof tours.
 In the cellars underneath the Ridderzaal, you view the free entrance exhibition about Prinjesdag, the day on which the Dutch government traditionally announces its policy for the upcoming year.
-Last but not least: at Binnenhof you’ll usually find ice cream maker Moes with his cart.

 Ps: Please be informed that the five-year renovation of the Binnenhof complex has started as of July 2021.